GI (album): Production

 After the Germs recorded for Chris D.'s Tooth and Nail compilation in late 1978, the (GI) sessions took place in 1979 at Quad Teck recording studio in Los Angeles.
 Lead singer Crash had originally wanted former Paul Revere & the Raiders vocalist Mark Lindsay to produce, but while Lindsay was willing to do the job, he turned out to be too expensive for Slash Records to afford.
 Joan Jett, a longtime friend and heroine of many of the band members since her time in the Runaways, was asked to produce the album.

 Recorded in about three weeks with audio engineer Pat Burnett, the album's clarity redefined the Germs for California audiences, who had only seen the band thrash around onstage while an intoxicated Crash avoided singing into the mic as much as possible.

 A lone outtake from the sessions, "Caught in My Eye", would later appear on the posthumous EP What We Do Is Secret and on the Warner Bros.-distributed cassette reissue of (GI), at the end of side 1.

 The album's final track, "Shut Down (Annihilation Man)", was recorded live in the studio, using improvisation at the end of the lengthy track, which the band usually closed their concerts with.
 The posthumous Cat's Clause release included a live "Never Ending Version" which was pressed with a locked groove.

 According to Bob Biggs, Slash Records founder, the album cost the label $6,000 to produce.

-Reception
+Critical reception

 NME placed G.I at number 90 on their "101 Albums to Hear Before You Die" list.
 In 2021, G.I was placed at number 430 on the 1001 Albums You Must Hear Before You Die book series.